What we learned about Jared Polis and Heidi Ganahl during their debate hosted by CBS4/The Colorado Sun

 Ganahl, who opposes abortions except in cases of rape and incest or when a mother’s life is at risk, said she wouldn’t sign any abortion restrictions into law if she’s elected governor.

-“I’ve made a pledge that will not make any substantial changes to the abortion law without pushing it back to the people of Colorado for a vote,” she said.
+“I’ve made a pledge that I will not make any substantial changes to the abortion law without pushing it back to the people of Colorado for a vote,” she said.

 Ganahl called the abortion access law passed by Democrats in the legislature and signed into law by Polis this year “extreme” and “radical.”
 She’s previously said she would rip it up if she were elected governor.